Elephant vs Hippo

-• Appearance: Hippos are dense with barrel-shaped bodies, small ears, thick legs, and sharp canine teeth.
-Elephants, on the other hand, are far larger: the largest living land mammals on Earth, in fact.
+Appearance: Hippos are dense with barrel-shaped bodies, small ears, thick legs, and sharp canine teeth.
+Elephants, on the other hand, are far larger: the largest living land mammals on Earth.
 They have wide tampering ears, long trunks, and famous sharp ivory tusks they use for fighting and marking their territory.

 We’ll explore these differences and exciting facts about these two animals below.

 Elephants are a keystone species within the Earth’s ecosystems.
-They are also the largest land mammal on the planet.
-They are well-known for their incredible tusks, trunks, and intelligence.
+They are also the largest land animals.
+They are well-known for their incredible tusks, trunk, big ears, and intelligence.

 Currently, there are three living species of elephant: